tiuweehan/CVWO/deployment/README.md

 When developing Rails, you have probably noticed that your application runs on `localhost:3000` and is being served by a **puma** server.
 Puma is what is known as an **Application server**, as it serves the content of your application.
 While it can be done, developers usually do not serve content directly to the internet using Application servers.
 The is because there might be some stuff you want to add before serving your content to the internet, most commonly HTTPS.

 This is where **Web servers** come in.
 Web servers can add functionality between your application and the internet, such as serving static assets like images directly, HTTPS and Load balancing.
 The most commonly used web servers include [Nginx](https://en.wikipedia.org/wiki/Nginx) and [Apache server](https://en.wikipedia.org/wiki/Apache_HTTP_Server).
-In this section, we will install nginx and use it to serve our rails application, without any of the fancy stuff.
+In this section, we will install nginx and use it to serve our rails application, albeit without any of the fancy stuff.

 1. Install nginx